You need to log in or sign up before continuing.

 Powered By

-Open communication with your doctors is essential to ensure you receive the care you need for eczema.
-Research shows that shared decision-making and good communication with your health care team can lead to improved adherence to treatment plans and better outcomes.
+Open communication with your doctors is essential to ensure you receive the care you need for your eczema.
+Research shows that shared decision-making and good communication with your healthcare team can make it easier to stick to your treatment plan.
 In shared decision-making, you and your dermatologist work together to determine treatment options that take your preferences, goals, and values into consideration.

 1. Express How Eczema Affects Your Life

 Everyone’s experience with eczema is unique.
 Let your doctor know how the skin disease affects you physically and emotionally.
-Describe how eczema flare-ups disrupt your work or social life or affect your mental health.
+Describe how avoiding eczema triggers and having eczema flare-ups disrupt your work or social life, and how they affect your mental health.
 Stress, anxiety, and depression are linked to eczema inflammation, so your doctor needs to understand how you experience these symptoms.

 Another member wrote, “It’s an overwhelming disorder to have to live with, and it impacts every aspect of our lives.”

 Severe eczema can affect your lifestyle in many ways.
-Symptoms like dry skin and itchiness, as well as the need to avoid skin irritants and allergens, may curtail activities you would like to enjoy.
+Symptoms like dry skin and itchiness, as well as the need to avoid skin irritants and allergens (like some soaps or detergents), may curtail activities you would like to enjoy.
 By communicating honestly with your doctor, you may get the help you need to improve your quality of life.

 Start the Conversation

-Because your doctor may not broach the topic of disruptions that eczema can cause, here are some examples of what you might say to prompt the discussion:
+Because your doctor may not broach the topic of daily disruptions due to eczema, here are some examples of what you might say to prompt the discussion:

 • “I’d like to discuss how I can get help with the emotional stress I’ve been feeling.”